All Products

 1. Purchase a serverless resource group.

-1. Log on to the DataWorks console.
-In the top navigation bar, select the China (Shanghai) region.
-In the left-side navigation pane, click Resource Group to go to the Resource Groups page.
+1. Log on to the DataWorks console and select China (Shanghai).
+In the left-side navigation pane, click Resource Group.

 2. On the Resource Groups page, click Create Resource Group.
-On the buy page, set Region and Zone to China (Shanghai), specify the resource group name, configure other parameters as prompted, and then follow on-screen instructions to pay for the resource group.
-For information about the billing details of serverless resource groups, see Billing of serverless resource groups.
+Set Region and Zone to China (Shanghai), specify a resource group name, and complete the purchase.
+For billing details, see Billing of serverless resource groups.

-If no virtual private cloud (VPC) or vSwitch exists in the current region, click the link in the parameter description to go to the VPC console to create one.
-For more information about VPCs and vSwitches, see What is VPC?
+If no VPC or vSwitch exists in the region, use the provided link to create one in the VPC console.
+See What is VPC?

 Parameter